 So for your reading pleasure and convenience, here's a look at every superhero movie that Warner Bros., Marvel Studios, 20th Century Fox, and Sony have planned for about the next half decade or so.
 Yowza.
 All of 'em, from Avengers 2 to Justice League 2, as well as movies you never probaby expected to see (we're lookin at you, Deadpool!).

 Just by way of disclaimer, we've already gone into more detail about each of the respective studios' superhero schedules in other articles.
 We've got some details here to be sure, but if you want a thorough breakdown of what Warner Bros and DC have to offer, click here.
 For the full Marvel studios calendar with details click here.
 And our slightly more speculative look at the Fox X-Men/Fantastic Four plans are here.
-We haven't bothered with Sony yet because, well, the Spidey franchise is a mess, and even we can't look at things that closely.
+For information on Sony's Spider-Man franchise, which is a bit of a mess, click here.

 May 1st, 2015 - Avengers: Age of Ultron

 Paul Rudd, Michael Douglas, and Evangeline Lilly star in Peyton Reed's (not Edgar Wright's) Ant-Man movie.
 Expect surprising tie-ins with Marvel's Agents of SHIELD and Agent Carter TV shows, and a hefty dose of Marvel Studios charm.

 What's it about?
 We'd like to tell you more about the Fantastic Four movie, but there really isn't all that much to tell, as Fox are really keeping this one under wraps.
 You can read everything we do know about the Fantastic Four movie right here.